Flow Invocation Schemas

 Agent flow schema and hosted MCP servers are preview features that require Prismatic Support to enable the feature for you.
 Please contact Prismatic Support if you'd like to opt-in to the MCP Preview.

-Similar to other remote web services and APIs, Prismatic Flows can be invoked by AI agents by expressing them as tools.
+Similar to other remote web services and APIs, Prismatic Flows can be invoked by AI agents when they are expressed as tools.

 Invocation schema

-To make a flow compatible with LLM calls, the LLM must know the shape of requests that the flow expects.
-For example, if you have a flow that fetches a person given their first and last name, it may expect a request body of
+To make a flow compatible with LLM calls, the LLM must understand the structure of requests that the flow expects.
+For example, if you have a flow that fetches a person given their first and last name, it may expect a request body like this:

 {